Heartburn Home Remedies

 It is important to know which heartburn home remedies do what they claim, and which only seem to work in the short term.
 It was long thought that milk cured heartburn, but doctors are now recanting that theory.
 While dairy products may calm the esophagus on the way down, the high fat content increases acid production once it reaches the stomach, making the situation worse.

-Many people suggest eating mints, because they too deliver a feeling of relief.
-Mints are however proven to relax the sphincter.
+Many people suggest eating mints, because they too deliver a feeling of relief for some types of stomach discomfort.
+Mints are however proven to relax the sphincter, so they aren’t really a good solution if you’re looking for relief from heartburn.
 When hearing of a supposed home treatment for heartburn, it should be well researched before being put into practice.

 Using Natural Home Remedies for Heartburn Relief